 “There’s already a comprehensive online directory at Barnivore.com where vegans submit replies from manufacturers which are then double checked by those behind the website,” she says.

-“Some alcoholic drinks are also labelled – look out for our Vegan Trademark which guarantees that no animal products have been used.”
+“Some alcoholic drinks are also labelled.
+Look out for our Vegan Trademark which guarantees no animal testing and no animal ingredients in the products carrying its logo.”

 Use our calculator to find out the calories and units in other drinks